-There have been a number of human studies on the health effects of PCBs.
-These studies plus the animal studies have shown that exposure to PCBs can affect the immune system, reproductive system, nervous system and endocrine system of humans.
-In addition, PCBs are classified as probable human carcinogens.
+Numerous studies in both humans and animals have shown that exposure to PCBs can affect the nervous, immune, reproductive and endocrine (hormone) systems.
+PCBs are also classified as probable human carcinogens.
 This means that exposure to PCBs can cause cancer in humans.

 Additionally, the different health effects of PCBs may be interconnected.
-This means that if one system of the body is affected by PCBs, it may have significant effects on the other systems of the body, which can lead to many serious health problems.
+This means that if one system of the body is affected by PCBs, it may have significant effects on other systems of the body, which can lead to many serious health problems.

 The International Agency for Research on Cancer has studied the health effects of PCBs and concluded that PCBs are human carcinogens.
 This means that exposure to PCBs can likely cause cancer in humans.